-Sitting in the northern corner of the Osa Peninsula, Drake Bay offers an escape from the crowds surrounded by dense jungle and beaches.
-With a small town consisting of a couple pulperias and sodas, Drake Bay is the ideal spot for a few days of peace and quiet or as a home base to explore the Osa Peninsula.
+Sitting in the northwest corner of the Osa Peninsula, Drake Bay offers an escape from the crowds surrounded by dense jungle and beaches.
+With a tiny town consisting of a couple convenience stores and small local restaurants, Drake Bay is the ideal spot for a few days of peace and quiet or as a home base to explore the Osa Peninsula.

-It’s considered the most remote place in Costa Rica and is quite an adventure to get there.
+It’s considered one of the most remote places in Costa Rica and is quite an adventure to get there.
 If you’re visiting Drake Bay, read our guide on taking the boat from Sierpe to Drake Bay.

 How to Get to Drake Bay